ibm-cloud-docs/solution-tutorials/extended-app-security.md

 It is important to note that network traffic, i.e., data in transit, is secured by an encrypted transmission channel.
 Thus, you should use TLS / SSL.
 For your domains, you should utilize the [{{site.data.keyword.secrets-manager_short}}](https://{DomainName}/docs/secrets-manager?topic=secrets-manager-getting-started) or similar tools to actively manage encryption certificates and their validity.
 By setting up notifications you can make sure that certifications do not expire.
 Note that {{site.data.keyword.secrets-manager_short}} allows you to order certificates.

-Consider to implement more stringent access rules to resources.
-[Context-based restrictions](https://{DomainName}/docs/account?topic=account-context-restrictions-whatis) allow to define access restrictions based on network zones and endpoint types.
+Consider implementing more stringent access rules to resources.
+[Context-based restrictions](https://{DomainName}/docs/account?topic=account-context-restrictions-whatis) allow defining access restrictions based on network zones and endpoint types.
 Thus, it is possible to isolate teams, users and resources by location.

 ## Evaluate and monitor app security
 {: #extended-app-security-evaluate_security}